Family builds makeshift shelter as great-grandad, 87, waits 15 hours for ambulance

 Cornwall: Family builds makeshift shelter as man, 87, with cracked pelvis waits 15 hours for ambulance

-‘It was traumatizing,’ says daughter who used football goal, umbrellas and a tarpaulin to give keep him dry
+‘It was traumatising,’ says daughter who used a football goal, umbrellas and a tarpaulin to keep her father dry

-An 87-year-old who suffered a fall outside was forced to wait so long for an ambulance that his family built a makeshift shelter around him.
+An 87-year-old who suffered a fall outdoors was forced to wait so long for an ambulance that his family built a makeshift shelter around him.

-The great-grandfasther, named only as David, suffered several broken bones including a cracked pelvis when he fell in the grounds of his home in mid-Cornwall at 7.30pm on Monday.
+The great-grandfather, whose name was given only as David, suffered several broken bones including a cracked pelvis when he fell in the grounds of his home in mid-Cornwall at 7.30pm on Monday.

 His son-in-law Trevor told BBC Radio Cornwall: “He was walking to the garage when he tripped and fell over.”

-His daughter Karen told the station she used a children’s football goal, umbrellas and a tarpaulin to keep him dry.
+His daughter Karen told the station she had used a children’s football goal, umbrellas and a tarpaulin to keep him dry.

 The pair called 999 at 7.30pm on Monday – but an ambulance didn’t arrive at the house in St Columb Road, near Newquay, until 11.30am on Tuesday.